2019 FAACT Partners

-Vermont Nut Free Chocolates supports Camp TAG (The Allergy Gang) and our Teen Retreat.
+Vermont Nut Free Chocolates supports Camp TAG (The Allergy Gang), Leadership Summit, and our Teen Retreat.
 Vermont Nut Free Chocolates also provides In-Kind donations for all of our programs.

 Andrew Eisenberg is a business leader with more than three decades of successful experiences with mature and early-stage companies.
 He has built his career solving problems and scaling businesses in the health and wellness, technology, consumer product, and entertainment markets.

 He was most recently President of Awearables, LLC (DBA AllerMates).
 Having joined the company in its infancy, he built it to become one of the best known and fastest growing brands in the children’s health and wellness market.
 While there, he dramatically expanded sales channels and product lines, negotiated marketing and licensing agreements with top pharmaceutical and allergen-safe food companies, and created one of the largest online education and community destinations for parents of kids with allergies.
 He is pleased to have created a safer environment for, and helped to educate, hundreds of thousands of children with allergies, asthma, diabetes, and other medical conditions.